afeld/python-public-policy/syllabus.md

 ### Sharing

 A student may work with other students.
 However, assignment solutions should not be identical to / copied-and-pasted from one another, and each student should submit theirs separately.
 In addition, students need to indicate who they worked with with each submission.
-This also applies to using generative tools like [ChatGPT](https://openai.com/blog/chatgpt/).

 Similarly, it is common practice to use code snippets found on the internet; these sources must be cited.